 For those with children, many places in Florida have top rated school districts and universities for college educations.

 Though the state is known as the sunshine state, and warm weather is enjoyed all year, to some, it feels like you’re living on the sun.
 The hot and humid climate peaks in the summertime making outdoor living a bit more difficult because of the thick heat and humidity.

 Florida weather is impressive, but the state has a significant hurricane season.
 Though hurricanes can hit or miss if you live in Florida, you will eventually cross paths.
 Many Florida residents have become numb to the event of hurricanes but to a person moving to Florida, it may be something worth considering whether you’d be willing to handle.

 - Cost of Living

-The cost of living in Florida, particularly South Florida, is slightly more than that of the national average or those living in another state in the United States.
+The cost of living in Florida pros and cons, particularly South Florida, is slightly more than that of the national average or those living in another state in the United States.
 The high cost of living is dependent on which area you choose to live though.

 Honestly, there are always many considerations to weigh when living anywhere, which is the natural way of things.
 There it seems like there are many reasons to move to Florida, here are also other things to keep in mind and need to know in order to make the best decision for you and your family.
 One thing that is important to do is your homework.
 Research about the culture, weather, dangers and the benefits of moving and pros and cons of Florida.
 It is also wise to make sure to research more about the city you are planning to live and the culture to make sure you will actually like living there.
 The school system and the crime rates are other essential factors to consider.
 With all this information, you will be able to make a right decision.